kevinwungo/0309Ngo_Kevin/README.md

 ## About Me
 Hi, my name is Kevin and I'm majoring in economics at the University of Nevada, Reno.
-Im interested in banking and finance.
+I'm interested in quantitative finance.

 ## Education
 - University of Nevada, Reno - 2022-2026
 - Truckee Meadows Community College - 2021-2022
+  - Jumpstart Program
 - Robert McQueen High School - 2019-2022

 ## Fun Facts